 The results were immediate for us.
 We were able to get on the same page and start working together towards healing in our marriage.
 We had new goals and plans in mind to accomplish as a couple and that brought us closer than we’ve ever been before.

-2 – Go out on dates and have fun together!
+Marriage Communication Tip #2 – Go out on dates and have fun together!

 I remember watching one of Jimmy Evans’ Marriage Today ‘s Bible Study called Return to Intimacy, and he asked us to talk about what we did for fun together!
 Seriously?
 I had no idea what to answer!
 Ryan and I did a lot of things together like ministering at the church, take care of the kids, help other people, but we never did anything together just for fun – never!

-We knew immediately this was one of the reason we drifted away from each other.
+We knew immediately this was one of the reasons we drifted away from each other.
 We were surrounded day and night by stressful situations in ministry and serious issues in the house, financial stress, constant moving for ministry, etc.

 In fact, I had just burned out completely.